dan-veltri/ace-intro-to-deep-learning/README.md

-# Intro to Deep Learning
+# Intro to Deep Learning [December 10th, 2021]

-* Update (Mar.
-20, 2020) * I've added a start R script in the 'AMP Challenge' folder.
-Please note that the Python code is not compatible with R's version of Keras.
-Please see the [RStudio Keras Website](https://keras.rstudio.com) for details on using Keras with R.
-* Update (Mar.
-19, 2020) * I've added a starter Python script for today's 'AMP Challenge' along with training and validation sets.
-The final test set will be added later!

 Example scripts for running deep neural networks using Keras and TensorFlow2 in Python and R.

-## Accessing files to run from the HPC
+## Accessing files to run from the HPC (if using your own machine, skip this and see below!)

 Example files are located in: `/home/bcbb_teaching_files/intro_deep_learning/`

 NOTE: I suggest you either clone this GitHub repo or copy the HPC files to a folder in your local home directory!
+Please do not modify the python scripts in the course directory above.

-Activate the conda environment:
+## Activate the conda environment so we can use Tensorflow and Keras on the HPC:

+### First log into the HPC and check that you have `conda` available to you by typing:
+`which conda`

+#### *If nothing is returned* you need to initialize conda for your environment:
+`/biocompace/condabin/conda init bash` (now log out and back in again and hopefully `conda` should be available to you)

+#### Once you have `conda` available to you type:
 `conda activate /home/bcbb_teaching_files/intro_deep_learning/envs`

-If that does not work try the following:
+#### If that does not work try the following:

-`source activate /home/bcbb_teaching_files/intro_deep_learning/envs`
+`source /home/bcbb_teaching_files/intro_deep_learning/envs/bin/activate`

-This should make Tensorflow2 and other libraries available to you.
-At the moment, it appears an old version of conda is still installed causing the `conda activate` command to not work properly.
+Hopefully, if things work, this should make Tensorflow v2.1.0 and other libraries available to you to run the examples.
+You should see the folder path appear at the start of your terminal.
+Test by running:
+`python /home/bcbb_teaching_files/intro_deep_learning/1_keras_hello_world.py` and you should see a small model start to train and predict.

-## Installing on your own machine
+## Installing the environment on your own machine

 To run these you'll need python and the following packages installed. :
   * numpy